Gamma-radiation sky maps from compact binaries: Introduction

-In Section~\ref{sec:BHNS}, we study the emission of a particular BHNS binary using a simulation in full general relativity.
-In contrast with the single pulsar case, the complexity of the binary dynamics requires a more nuanced approach to determine the region of open field lines from which one expects high-energy emission (see Section~\ref{sec:Currents}).
+In section~\ref{sec:BHNS}, we study the emission of a particular BHNS binary using a simulation in full general relativity from ref.~\cite{East:2021spd}.
+In contrast with the single pulsar case, the complexity of the binary dynamics requires a more nuanced approach to determine the region of open field lines from which one expects high-energy emission (see section~\ref{sec:Currents}).
 We produce and analyze the sky map and light curves from the BHNS system, and discuss further work that is required to obtain a complete description of the gamma-ray emission.

 This article is organized as follows.
-In Section~\ref{sec:Models}, we briefly review the SL emission model of gamma-radiation from FF pulsar magnetospheres.
+In section~\ref{sec:Models}, we briefly review the SL emission model of gamma-radiation from FF pulsar magnetospheres.
 We also describe the tools we use to perform numerical simulations of compact objects surrounded by a FF plasma, as well as methods to determine gamma-ray emission zones and directions.
-In Section~\ref{sec:singlestars}, we present results for single pulsars.
+In section~\ref{sec:singlestars}, we present results for single pulsars.
 We first generate {\it pure dipole} sky maps and light curves, which serve as a fiducial basis for later comparison.
-We then introduce twists and offsets, and analyze their deviation from the observable features of the fiducial model.
-In Section~\ref{sec:Binaries}, we generate sky maps of gamma-radiation from the FF magnetosphere of compact binaries, first using the enclosing surface approximation and then in the full generality of a BHNS binary simulation.
-We conclude and discuss future directions in Section~\ref{sec:Discussion}.
+We then introduce twists and offsets, and analyze their deviation from the observable features of the fiducial model as well as robust characteristics largely insensitive to variations considered.
+In section~\ref{sec:Binaries}, we generate sky maps of gamma-radiation from the FF magnetosphere of compact binaries, first using the enclosing surface approximation and then in the full generality of a BHNS binary simulation.
+We conclude and discuss future directions in section~\ref{sec:Discussion}.